 D. Automatic Suspension of Accreditation Status.
 This status can be applied only to independent institutions of higher education for which NASAD is the designated institutional accreditor.
-It cannot be applied to institutions that (1) have designated as their institutional accrediting body, for the purpose of eligibility in Title IV programs, a regional or other national institutional accreditation agency, and (2) have been approved by that agency.
+It cannot be applied to institutions that (1) have designated as their institutional accrediting body, for the purpose of eligibility in Title IV programs, a Secretary-recognized institutional accreditation agency, and (2) have been approved by that agency.